Population genetics in microchannels: Discussion

-The fact that a constrained geometry has such a drastic impact on population genetics should be taken into account when designing experimental evolutionary studies that use microfluidic devices.
-Our results open interesting venues in constraining evolution by shaping the geometry of a microchannel hosting an evolving population.
+The fact that a constrained geometry has such a drastic impact on population genetics should be taken into account when designing experimental evolutionary studies.
+Our results open possibilities for constraining evolution by shaping the geometry of a microchannel hosting a microbial population.